Dargon's Dungeon

 Dargon's Dungeon is a 1977 adventure published by Flying Buffalo for Tunnels & Trolls.

 Gameplay

-Dargon's Dungeon is a solo adventure.
+Dargon's Dungeon is an adventure for a single player character.

 Publication history

 Dargon's Dungeon was first published in 1977, and a remake was published in 1981.

 Reception

 Forrest Johnson reviewed Dargon's Dungeon in The Space Gamer No. 43.
 Johnson commented that "If you enjoy pointless solo dungeons, this is a fine one."